Easy Slow Cooker Mississippi Ribeye Steaks

 Slow Cook

-Cover and Cook on low heat until the steaks are tender and have reached a safe internal temperature.
-Low heat produces the best texture for ribeye.
+Cover and cook on low for 6–8 hours, or until the steaks are fork-tender and have reached a safe internal temperature of at least 145°F (63°C).

 Serve